 “Fortunately,” he continues, “our customer service department was up and running remotely, so our customers were constantly updated on progress.”

-“We use procurement automation platforms, chat apps, video call apps, and resource sharing platforms,” says Robin Brown, CEO at VIVPINS.
+“We use procurement automation platforms, chat apps, video call apps, and resource sharing platforms,” says Robin Brown, CEO at VIVIPINS.
 “This makes managing manufacturing, supply chains, and communication with suppliers easy.
 We use online RFIs, RFPs, and RFQs to communicate with our suppliers, coupled with Google Drive and Dropbox for document management.”
 These tools have made in-person, collaborative activities such as product design and order fulfillment less challenging and more productive.

 NuLeaf Naturals sells CBD and hemp products to retailers as well as directly to customers.
 The pandemic presented a unique challenge of moving the whole team remote while demand for their product soared.